Do weight-loss pills work?

 Bottom line

-Think of anti-obesity medication as one step on a staircase that leads to long-term weight loss and maintenance.
+Think of weight-management medication as one step on a staircase that leads to long-term weight loss and maintenance.
 Weight loss can be challenging, but these medications help support the changes you are making in your life for a healthy you.